erikallin/cucitrace/RemoveErrorMavenFiles.md

 # remove errors from maven project

+1. Import as Maven project
-1. Add to the project the library google-collect-snapshot-20090211.jar
+2. Add to the project the library google-collect-snapshot-20090211.jar
-2. In the pom file surround <plugins> </plugins> with <pluginManagement> </pluginManagement>
+3. In the pom file surround <plugins> </plugins> with <pluginManagement> </pluginManagement>